 Medium | Installation of black silhouettes |

-Location | Brooklyn Museum, New York |
+Where It Is Housed | Brooklyn Museum, New York City, United States |

-American artist, Kara Walker, is best known for her monumental theatrical monochrome silhouettes.
+American artist Kara Walker is best known for her monumental theatrical monochrome silhouettes.
 Her work often addresses the problematic racial history of America and touches on themes such as race, sexuality, gender, identity, and violence.
 Her work has a strong narrative quality, which can be seen in her often-lengthy titles.

 Her works are inspired by historical events, similar to how history paintings were used to commemorate notable events such as war victories.

-Unlike these historical paintings, however, Walker’s silhouettes are more ambiguous and the event depicted is often unclear.
+Unlike these historical paintings, Walker’s silhouettes are ambiguous and the event depicted is often unclear.
 Playing out scenes against the walls of the gallery, Walker’s silhouettes perform narratives of violence in a way that still allows for audience interpretation.

 My Bed (1998) by Tracey Emin